Maximum power transfer theorem: Impedance matching

 A related concept is reflectionless impedance matching.

-In radio frequency transmission lines, and other electronics, there is often a requirement to match the source impedance (at the transmitter) to the load impedance (such as an antenna) to avoid reflections in the transmission line that could overload or damage the transmitter.
+In radio frequency transmission lines, and other electronics, there is often a requirement to match the source impedance (at the transmitter) to the load impedance (such as an antenna) to avoid reflections in the transmission line.

 Calculus-based proof for purely resistive circuits

 In the simplified model of powering a load with resistance R_{L} by a source with voltage V and source resistance R_{S}, then by Ohm's law the resulting current I is simply the source voltage divided by the total circuit resistance:

 The power P_{L} dissipated in the load is the square of the current multiplied by the resistance: